 A Life Full of Booms and Busts

-I came to realize this poor food decision-making had infiltrated just about every area of my life.
-From my wealth-building and my business life, to my marriage and my relationship with my children.
+I came to realize this poor food decision-making had infiltrated just about every area of my life… From my wealth-building to my business life, to my marriage and my relationship with my children.

 It’s sobering when you take a good, hard look in the mirror like that.

 For the sake of brevity, I’ll outline to you how I tackled the deficiencies in my financial life.
 Just like my boom-and-bust adventures with food… it was either feast or famine with my wealth.

 I was either rolling in millions or bumping along the bottom of the barrel… scraping up just enough money to pay my annual taxes.

 “This is crazy,” I thought.

 “I’ve made millions of dollars, and here I am again struggling to make ends meet.”

 And that’s when I realized all I had learned up to that point was not going to be enough to get me where I wanted to go.